Vanishing Deductible: How to Lower Your Deductible for Safe Driving

 What happens to my deductible credits if I switch insurance companies?

-Your vanishing deductible credits do not transfer to a new insurer.
-They are tied exclusively to your policy with the company that issued them.
-If you cancel or switch providers, your accumulated credits are forfeited and you must start over from the beginning with your new insurer's program — provided they even offer one.
+Your vanishing deductible credits do not transfer to a new insurer — they are tied exclusively to your policy with the issuing company.
+If you cancel your coverage or switch providers, your accumulated credits are forfeited and you must start over from zero with your new insurer's program, if they even offer one.
+This is an important factor to weigh before switching mid-accumulation, especially if you're close to a significant deductible reduction.
+Learn more about how deductibles affect your overall coverage costs before making the switch.

 How is a vanishing deductible different from accident forgiveness?

-A vanishing deductible reduces the amount you pay out of pocket when you file a claim.
-Accident forgiveness, on the other hand, prevents your insurance rates from going up after your first at-fault accident.
-They target different financial risks: one protects your deductible, the other protects your premium.
-Many insurers allow you to carry both on the same policy.
+A vanishing deductible reduces the amount you pay out of pocket when you file a claim, while accident forgiveness prevents your insurance rates from increasing after your first at-fault accident.
+They target different financial risks: one protects your deductible, the other protects your premium — and rate increases after an at-fault accident can add an average of $1,179/year to your premiums for three to five years without forgiveness in place.
+Many insurers allow you to carry both on the same policy for layered protection.

 Is a vanishing deductible worth the extra cost?